Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Evaluation

-We first verify the efficacy of the components of the {\neuralnetwork} by comparing {\model} with the following variants. \begin{itemize}[leftmargin=*] \item {\neuralnetwork}-w/o-G. In this variant, we remove the GAT modules in all the generators and discriminators. \item {\neuralnetwork}-w/o-T. In this variant, we remove the Multi-Head Self-Attention modules and T-Conv modules in all the generators and discriminators. \item {\neuralnetwork}-w/o-A. In this variant, we remove the attention mechanism in all the generators and discriminators.
-Along the graph dimension, we replace GAT with GraphConv~\cite{morris2019weisfeiler}, which is designed for graph with static weights.
-We preserve the passenger transition probability and highway network distance as graph weight for HZ-Flow and LA-Speed respectively and set the weights of all edges to be 1 for BJ-Flow.
-Along the temporal dimension, we remove the Multi-Head Self-Attention modules in all the generators and discriminators. \end{itemize}
+We consider the following ablated variants. \begin{itemize}[leftmargin=*] \item {\model}-w/o-GAT.
+We remove all the GAT modules in {\neuralnetwork}s. \item {\model}-w/o-SA.
+We remove all the Multi-Head Self-Attention modules in {\neuralnetwork}s. \item {\model}-w/o-T-Conv.
+We remove all the T-Conv modules in {\neuralnetwork}s. \item {\model}-w/o-Atten.
+We remove all the attention mechanisms.
+We replace GAT by GraphConv \cite{morris2019weisfeiler}, which is designed for graphs with static weights.
+We set the edge weights for GraphConv \cite{morris2019weisfeiler} as follows.
+We retain the transition probability and processed distance as edge weight for Metro and Air, respectively, and set all edge weights to be 1 for Electricity and Speed, which is similar to the graph construction in previous works \cite{ou2020spt-trellisnets,li2018diffusion,cini2022filling,zhang2017deep}.
+We also remove all the Multi-Head Self-Attention modules. \end{itemize}

-The performance of single prediction on HZ-Flow under missing rate of 25\% is shown in Figure~\ref{fig:ablation_study}.
-From Figure~\ref{fig:ablation_study}, {\neuralnetwork} with all the components achieves the best performance, which proves the efficacy of all the components.
-Among the variants, {\neuralnetwork}-w/o-T has much worse performance than the others, suggesting the significance of capturing temporal correlations.
-Removing the graph component or the attention mechanism also have an influence on the performance.